lupyuen/lupyuen.github.io/src/chatgpt.md

 Normally we start __`nsh_consolemain`__ when we create an NSH Shell.
 (Instead of __`nsh_main`__)

-Hence we change the code to this...
+Hence we change the code to...

 ```c
 // Needed for nsh_consolemain